Andreas Osiander: Works

 Osiander published a corrected edition of the Vulgate Bible, with notes, in 1522.
-In 1533, Brandenburg-Nuernbergische Kirchenordnung vom Jahre 1533 was published, with Osiander assisting in both the source material the final editing.
+In 1533, Brandenburg-Nuernbergische Kirchenordnung vom Jahre 1533 was published, with Osiander assisting in both the source material and the final editing.
 This combined order of worship and catechism was the first work to include the Keys section of Luther's Small Catechism, of which Osiander is a suspected author.
 He wrote a gospel harmony published in Basel in 1537, the Harmoniae Evangelicae, which had his Greek harmony on one page and a Latin translation on the facing page.
 He also included annotations that explained how he had arrived at the order and how he had merged parallel accounts.
 Osiander's gospel harmony was popular and influential.
 One quirk of Osiander's approach was that due to his opinions on the inspiration of the Scriptures - that they were practically a transcript of precise wordings - his approach to handling nearly any difference between gospel accounts was to assert that similar events had happened multiple times.
 For example, his annotations argue there were four separate but similar healings of blind men at Jericho; Peter warmed himself at a fire four separate times; Jairus' daughter was raised from the dead on two separate occasions; Jesus was crowned with thorns two times at his trial; and so on.
 Luther and Calvin seem to have disagreed with Osiander's approach, with Luther seemingly making a veiled jab at Osiander's harmony in one of his writings, although not naming him directly.

 In 1543, Osiander oversaw the publication of the book De revolutionibus orbium coelestium (On the revolutions of the celestial spheres) by Copernicus.
 He added a preface suggesting that the model described in the book was not necessarily true, or even probable, but was useful for computational purposes.
 This was certainly not the opinion of Copernicus, who was probably unaware of the addition.
 As a result, many readers, unaware that Osiander was the author of the preface, believed that Copernicus himself had not believed that his hypothesis was actually true.
 Osiander also did not sign the preface added to Copernicus' book, therefore many readers at the time assumed that this is what Copernicus had actually thought himself.

 In 1550 Osiander published two controversial disputations, De Lege et Evangelio and De Justificatione.
 In these, he set out his view that justification by faith was instilled in (rather than ascribed to) humanity by Christ's divinity, a view contrary to those of Martin Luther and John Calvin although he agreed with Lutheranism's fundamental opposition to Roman Catholicism.
 These beliefs were maintained after his death by Johann Funck (his son-in-law) but disappeared after 1566.
 Osiander's view has been described as similar to Eastern Orthodox teachings on theosis.

 Some historians, such as Tuomo Mannermaa, have argued that Luther's own views of justification, especially early in his life, were actually closer to the views of Osiander than to those of Flacius or what would later become confessional Lutheranism.